Harzfeld's: Flagship store

 The original location of the Parisian Cloak Company was at 1108 and 1110 Main Street, Kansas City, Missouri.
 In 1913, the store moved to Main Street and Petticoat Lane and its name was changed to Harzfeld's.
 The new flagship was designed by noted architect John McKecknie as an office building.
 The store eventually expanded into an adjoining building, thereby extending its reach from Main to Walnut Streets.
 After closing in 1984, the flagship was integrated into the Town Pavilion complex.

 The store was renowned for a 1947 mural commissioned by the store and painted by Thomas Hart Benton.
 After the store closure, the mural, known as "Achelous and Hercules", was acquired by the Smithsonian Institution's American Art Museum in Washington, D.C.

 Branch stores

 In 1929, Harzfeld's opened its first branch location in Columbia, Missouri.
 The store catered to the local college student population of the University of Missouri, Stephens College, and Columbia College.
 On April 10, 1954, Harzfeld's opened its first branch in Kansas City at Country Club Plaza.
 In 1958, a second branch was opened in the Blue Ridge Mall shopping center.
 Further expansion occurred in 1963 with the opening of the Corinth Square store.
-A fifth store in greater Kansas City was opened in the Metcalf South shopping center in 1967.
+A fifth store in greater Kansas City was opened in the Metcalf South Shopping Center in 1967.
 Shortly after its parent conglomerate acquired two Gus Meyer locations in Oklahoma in 1974, it converted them to Harzfeld's.

+The 10000 sqft Corinth Square store closed August 8, 1984 and became a Wooten Drugs; Metcalf South also closed the same day.
+The Tulsa store was converted to a Brooks Brothers.
+The Downtown Kansas City store was closed and became part of a redevelopment projects.
+The Country Club Plaza location was converted to a Bonwit Teller later that year.